patrickbusch/bash-powerline/README.md

 ## See also
+* [bash-powerline](https://github.com/riobard/bash-powerline): The original repository this fork is based on.
 * [powerline](https://github.com/Lokaltog/powerline): Unified Powerline
   written in Python.
 This is the future of all Powerline derivatives.
 * [vim-powerline](https://github.com/Lokaltog/vim-powerline): Powerline in Vim